raghavhub/personal_blog/projects.md

 ## IQVIA

-At IQVIA, I am developing Machine Learning models that can assist doctors with early prognosis of medical conditions in patients.
+At IQVIA, I have been working as a Machine Learning Consultant building large-scale ML models and tools for applications in Healthcare.
-I am particularly interested in developing vision-based deep learning models that can utilize retinal scans for prognosis.
+* Built a grounded GPT-based Chatbot that answers medical queries with reliable, up-to-date information from internet.
+* Developed a Vision Transformer model for early detection of retinal conditions in patients, using retinal scans.

 ## Arizona State University